C2SM/extpar/docs/user_manual/user_manual_03_fortran_modules.md

-The variables for the raw soil data are read from the namelist 'INPUT_SOIL'.
+The variables for the raw soil data are read from the namelist 'INPUT_SOIL`.
 These variables are the path and the names of the raw data files and two switches to decide whether the FAO or the HWSD data should be used and if the deep soil data is desired or not.
 The integer switch *isoil_data* determines the raw data and processing used: 1 for